jcu-transport-physics/liquid-transport-data/README.md

 -----------------------------
 ```

-4. Retrieve the data using [webplotdigitiser](https://automeris.io/) or other software
+4. Retrieve the data using [webplotdigitiser](https://automeris.io/), or other software.
+Include the project data to replicate the digitisation where possible.
-5. Fill out the template file according to the paper
+5. Fill out the template file according to the paper, include all appropriate references.
-6. Commit the files to the git branch
+7. Commit the files to the git branch
-7. Mark the pull request ready for review
+8. Mark the pull request ready for review

 ## Contributors